Skip to main content Skip to main navigation

 Scope and Contents

 The first series of the Ina Clausen Papers collection contains personal records from Clausen's early life in Brooklyn, NY, including school report cards, church certificates, family photographs, and publications Clausen contributed to at her high school, Prospect Heights High School.
 The second series consists of an assortment of flyers, greeting cards, raffle tickets and invitations produced by the Greenpoint Print Shop, of which Clausen was a founding member.
 Also included are the letters of resignation from this organization's executive staff.
-The third series is comprised of Feminist journals Clausen contributed to, as well as rough drafts of an article Clausen published in the journal Up from Under.
+The third series is comprised of feminist journals Clausen contributed to, as well as rough drafts of an article Clausen published in the journal Up from Under.

-Access
+Conditions Governing Access

-Use
+Conditions Governing Use

-While many items in the Brooklyn Collection are unrestricted, we do not own reproduction rights to all materials.
+While many items at the Center for Brooklyn History are unrestricted, we do not own reproduction rights to all materials.
 Be aware of the several kinds of rights that might apply: copyright, licensing and trademarks.
-The borrower assumes all responsibility for copyright questions.
+The researcher assumes all responsibility for copyright questions.

 Preferred Citation